LLMBridge: Reducing Costs to Access LLMs in a Prompt-Centric Internet: Evaluation

+The extra LLM call is likely to increase total time to generate a response.
+We keep the number of output tokens of the intermediate LLM call small, and our results indicate the added time using the SmartContext strategy accounts for < 20\% of total time for about 80\% of messages when k=1.
+The largest time used by this extra LLM call is less than 50\% of the overall request time.

-We evaluate the smart\_cache service type, which uses an inexpensive LLM combined with high quality cached information to generate a response.
-A key issue with inexpensive LLMs is their tendency to hallucinate (especially for queries requiring deep factual information).
-For such queries, SmartCache is able to improve the worst-case quality by 4\ttimes{}.
-While similar to RAG systems~\cite{RAG}, an interesting insight is the use of widely available information sources to \emph{intelligently} populate the cache; unlike RAG where the content stored is (typically) highly specific (e.g., an organization's documents).
+\paragraph{Cache.} We evaluate the \texttt{smart\_cache} service type, which uses a local small model combined with high quality cached information to generate responses.
+An issue with small models is their tendency to hallucinate (especially with factual information).
+For such queries, \texttt{smart\_cache} is able to improve the worst-case quality by 4\ttimes{}.
+While similar to RAG systems~\cite{RAG}, an interesting insight is the use of widely available information sources to \emph{intelligently} populate the cache.

-\paragraph{Experimental Setup.} The cache is pre-populated with Wikipedia~\cite{wikipedia} articles on topics gathered from our WhatsApp user base.
-SmartCache breaks them down into smaller chunks.
-Chunks serve as keys, with the corresponding cached item representing a list of facts extracted from the chunk.
+\textit{Setup.} The cache is populated with Wikipedia~\cite{wikipedia} articles on topics gathered from our WhatsApp service usage, using the delegated \texttt{PUT}.
 We select 170 queries across 17 user conversations.
 These queries represent the last 10 requests per user, at the time of running the experiment, sent to the Q\&A service.

-These conversations include factual and non-factual queries, covering topics like health, sports, politics, etc. We focus on factual queries\footnote{We use GPT4o to determine whether a query is factual or not}, which consist of $~30\%$ of the overall queries (i.e., 51 queries), since this has the largest opportunity in leveraging a cache pre-populated with factual information.
+We focus on queries that are factual (using GPT4o to determine this), which consist of $~30\%$ of the overall queries (i.e., 51 queries), since this has the largest opportunity in leveraging a cache populated with factual information.